onzfonz/comp227/src/content/3/en/part3d.md

 #### 3.19*: Communities database, Step 7

-Expand the validation so that the name stored in the database has to be at least three characters long.
+Expand the validation so that the name stored in the database has to be *at least three characters long*.

-Expand the frontend so that it displays some form of error message when a validation error occurs.
+Expand the frontend so that it *displays some form of error message when a validation error occurs*.
 Error handling can be implemented by adding a `catch` block as shown below:

 ```js